Silv3rPRO/slate/source/includes/_otheractions.md

 function setOption(index, value)
 ```

-Sets the option at a particular index, or creates it if it doesn't exist
+Sets the option at a particular index, or creates it if it doesn't exist.

 This function only affects the PROShine client user interface.